modib/quic-dns/Readme.md

 This protocol is in draft stage.
 Any incompatibility may be introduced before it is finished.

+### Filtering
+There are "whitelist", "blacklist" and "ads list".
+#### Whitelist:
+List with domains which will be always resolved.

+#### Blacklist:
+List of domains which will be denied for all.

+#### AdsList:
+List of domains which will be denied when request will have ads filtering on

+The priorities is following (left to right): Ads, Whitelist, Blacklist.
+Firstly we will check Ads List, then Whitelist, then Blacklist.

+File names: "whitelist.5.txt", "whitelist.6.txt", "blacklist.10.txt", "blacklist.11.txt", "adslist.1.txt", "adslist.2.txt".

+Files format: one domain per line.

+When several whitelists or black lists are present the files with largest numbers will be used.

+#### Filters selecting
+Whitelist and Blacklist are on by default and can't be turned off.
+To use ads list filtering client should set HTTP seader "X-Filter-Categories" to 1.
+This header is bitmask of categories.
+At the moment only ads filtering bit is available.
+This header should be a string in decimal representation.

 ### Supported features

 Currently supported features are: